-The truth: You can’t avoid the hassles of legislation, but partnering with the right Background Screening Company makes it a lot easier to play the hand you’re dealt.
+The truth: You can’t avoid the hassles of legislation, but partnering with the right Background Screening Company makes it a lot easier to play the hand your dealt.

-Myth #3: Background screening services are too expensive for my organization.
+Myth #3: Background checks are too expensive for my organization.

 Bad hires can cost employers much more than company morale and team productivity.
-A Careerbuilder.com survey states that nearly one-in-four employers reported a bad hire cost them more than $50,000.
-Bad hires can lead to increased costs associated with recruiting and training, lower productivity and morale among current team members and additional overtime/temporary worker costs. ( The Staggering Cost of a Bad Hire Infographic.)
+A CareerBuilder.com survey states that nearly one-in-four employers reported a bad hire cost them more than $50,000.
+Bad hires can lead to increased costs associated with recruiting and training, lower productivity and morale amongst current team members, and additional overtime/temporary worker costs. ( The Staggering Cost of a Bad Hire Infographic.)

 Curious to find out how much bad hires are costing you?
-HR World created a Bad Hire Calculator to estimate the cost of a bad hire.
-These bad hire’s hide between the balance sheets line items and can be a silent killer to the bottom line.
+Use this handy Bad Hire Calculator to estimate the cost of a bad hire.
+These bad hire’s hide between the balance sheets line items and can be a silent killer to bottom line.

-The truth: The payoff for a good hire exceeds the cost of a background screen.
+The truth: The payoff for a good hire exceeds the cost of a background check

-Myth #4: I run a national criminal check on all of my applicants, which gives me all the information I need instantly.
+Myth #4: I run a national criminal check on all of my applicants, that gives me all the information I need instantly.

-We all know that if something is instant and cheap, it is probably not of high quality.
+We all know that if something is instant and cheap, it is probably not high quality.
 Unfortunately, many organizations still opt for the fastest, cheapest background screening option.
 Let me tell you why that doesn’t work.
-First, there is no such thing as a comprehensive nationwide criminal search.
-National criminal database searches can be a very useful tool as a part of a criminal record check process; however, they should never be used alone.
+First of all, there is no such thing as a comprehensive nationwide criminal search.
+National criminal database searches can be a very useful tool as a part of a criminal record check process; however they should never be used alone.
 Databases are only as good as the information that is provided to them.
 There are occasions where database information may be incomplete or outdated, adding additional searches such as a county criminal record check, helps to ensure that you are getting complete information.